 Keep on using your free events, meetings, resources, and training

-If you would like to make a donation to support the challenge and Cancer Research UK, you can do so through the Socitm Superstars fundraising page.
+If you would like to make a donation to Cancer Research UK, you can through the Socitm Superstars fundraising page.
+They completed their climb in 8 windy and wet hours.
 Thank you so much for your kind and generous support.

-The details for the place-based, resilient leadership pilot programme will be published very soon.
-You are very welcome to get your name on the registration list straightaway [check your inbox for the newsletter with the link].
+Add your name to the registration list [check your inbox for the link].
 We’ll be in touch.